-Aptose Biosciences Inc. ("we", "our", "us", "Aptose" or the "Company") is a science-driven biotechnology company advancing first-in-class targeted agents to treat life-threatening cancers, such as acute myeloid leukemia ("AML"), high-risk myelodysplastic syndromes ("MDS"), chronic lymphocytic leukemia ("CLL") and other hematologic malignancies.
+Aptose Biosciences Inc. ("we", "our", "us", "Aptose" or the "Company") is a science-driven biotechnology company advancing first-in-class targeted agents to treat lifethreatening cancers, such as acute myeloid leukemia ("AML"), high-risk myelodysplastic syndromes ("MDS"), chronic lymphocytic leukemia ("CLL") and other hematologic malignancies.
 Based on insights into the genetic and epigenetic profiles of certain cancers and patient populations, Aptose is building a pipeline of novel oncology therapies directed at dysregulated processes and signaling pathways.
 Aptose is developing targeted medicines for precision treatment of these diseases to optimize efficacy and quality of life by minimizing the side effects associated with conventional therapies.
-We currently have in development two molecules: luxeptimib (CG-806) and APTO-253, both being evaluated for safety, tolerability, pharmacokinetics and signals of efficacy in Phase 1 clinical trials.
+We currently have in clinical development three molecules: HM43239, luxeptinib (CG-806) and APTO-253, all being evaluated for safety, tolerability, pharmacokinetics and signals of efficacy in Phase 1 clinical trials.
 Each molecule is described below.